ReviewMyContract.aiReview My Contract

 LOI enforceability is primarily a question of state contract law, and the approach varies meaningfully across jurisdictions.
 Choosing the right governing law for the binding provisions of your LOI — and understanding how your forum state's courts approach LOI disputes — is a strategic drafting decision.

 Overview of State Approaches.
-Courts across states consistently apply the intent-to-be-bound framework, but vary in how they weight the four factors (language, open terms, partial performance, transaction context).
+Courts across states consistently apply the intent-to-be-bound framework drawn from *Tribune* and *Restatement (Second) of Contracts § 27*, but vary in how they weight the four factors (language, open terms, partial performance, transaction context).
 Some states are more willing to find binding obligations in preliminary documents; others strictly enforce non-binding language.
-The table below summarizes the approach of key jurisdictions.

 StateLOI Enforceability StandardGood Faith DutyKey Authority

-CaliforniaPromissory estoppel may override non-binding languageUCC § 1-304 good faith implied*City of Hope v.
-Genentech* (Cal.
+CaliforniaPromissory estoppel may override non-binding languageUCC § 1-304 good faith implied; reliance riskCity of Hope v.
+Genentech (Cal.
 2008)

-TexasStrict enforcement of non-binding language; but see TexacoGood faith requires honest dealing*Texaco v.
-Pennzoil* (Tex.
+TexasConduct/communications can bind despite non-binding languageGood faith requires honest dealingTexaco v.
+Pennzoil (Tex.
 App.
 1987)

-FloridaFlexible intent-based analysisGood faith obligation enforceable*Don King Productions v.
-Douglas* (S.D.
+FloridaFlexible intent-based analysis; partial performance significantGood faith obligation enforceableDon King Productions v.
+Douglas (S.D.
 Fla.
 1990)

-PennsylvaniaCourse of conduct and partial performance significantGood faith duty recognized*Channel Home Centers v.
-Grossman* (3d Cir.
+PennsylvaniaCourse of conduct and partial performance significant; exclusivity enforceableGood faith duty recognized; reliance damages awardedChannel Home Centers v.
+Grossman (3d Cir.
 1986)

-MassachusettsIntent-based analysis; obligation to negotiate in good faithRecognized and enforceable*Situation Management Systems v.
-Malouf* (Mass.
+MassachusettsIntent-based analysis; obligation to negotiate recognizedRecognized and enforceable; out-of-pocket damagesSituation Management Systems v.
+Malouf (Mass.
 App.
 1999)

 New York: The Four-Factor Test.
 New York courts apply the four-factor *Tribune Co.* test with rigor.
 Sophisticated commercial parties who include clear non-binding language generally prevail in New York courts — the courts recognize that experienced parties know how to make something binding if they choose to.
 Where a party alleges the LOI is binding despite non-binding language, New York courts examine whether the party's conduct was inconsistent with the non-binding characterization.